di-dimitrov/SEMEVAL-2021-task6-corpus/README.md

 ### Subtask 1:
 The **official evaluation metric** for the tasks is **micro-F1**.
 However, the scorer also reports macro-F1.
-Note that, for some predicted labels there are no gold labels on the development set.
-For such cases, the measurement with macro-F1 will be misleading.
-For cross-validation experiments, similar issues can be raised while computing macro-F1.

 To launch it, please run the following command:
 ```python